 Nurse practitioners (NPs) are registered nurses with advanced education, graduate degrees, and clinical training that enable them to carry out most of the same patient care activities as physicians.
 In addition to performing physical exams and patient histories, nurse practitioners can order and analyze lab tests, diagnose illnesses, prescribe medications, develop treatment plans, and advise patients on lifestyle changes.
 Although nurse practitioners can work independently in some states, in California they work closely with physicians, who provide guidance and oversight.

 This decline in male hormones is a natural phenomenon; no man can avoid it.
-Due to lifestyle factors including stress, poor diet, a lack of physical activity and poor sleep habits, more men under 40 are affected by low testosterone levels.
+Due to lifestyle factors including stress, poor diet, a lack of physical activity and poor sleep habits, more men under 40 are affected by low T levels.

-When a man’s testosterone levels are low, he may experience the following symptoms:
+Additionally, men may experience the following symptoms: